LoRA Fine-Tuning: Cut GPU Memory 10x, Keep Quality (2026)

 LoRA (Low-Rank Adaptation)

-Adds small trainable matrices to frozen model layers.
-Reduces trainable parameters by 10–1000×.
-Near-full-fine-tuning quality at a fraction of the cost.
+Adds small trainable adapter matrices to frozen model layers.
+Reduces trainable parameters by 100–1000x compared to full fine-tuning.
+Near-equivalent quality at a tiny fraction of the compute cost.
+This is the standard approach for most fine-tuning projects today.

-Quantizes the base model to 4-bit, adds LoRA adapters.
+Quantizes the base model to 4-bit format, then applies LoRA adapters.
 Enables fine-tuning a 70B model on a single 48GB GPU.
+The practical default for developer-accessible hardware.
+See QLoRA explained for the technique in depth.

 Dataset Preparation